open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 - **Random interval sampling over allocated bytes**: the sampler draws the byte distance to the next sample from a geometric distribution, or from an exponential approximation, with mean equal to the configured sampling interval (default ~512 KiB of allocated bytes).
 Equivalently, this models sampled allocations as a Poisson process over allocation volume.
 - A **per-thread byte counter** decremented on every allocation; the fast path is a thread-local add and a branch-predicted-taken comparison.
 When the counter reaches zero a sample fires and a new geometric interval is drawn.
-- On a sampled allocation, the sampler emits the `alloc` USDT with a **weight** equal to the unbiased size estimator (`size * interval / (interval - exp(-size/interval) * interval)` in the limit, or more simply `nsamples * interval`).
-This is what allows the profiler to scale sampled bytes back to true allocation volume without doing the math itself.
+- On a sampled allocation, the sampler emits the `alloc` USDT with a **weight** of `nsamples * interval`, where `nsamples` is the number of sampling-interval boundaries the allocation's byte range crossed (1 for a typical allocation, more for a single allocation large enough to span several intervals).
+This is the unbiased estimator in expectation: it is what allows the profiler to scale sampled bytes back to true allocation volume without doing the math itself.
 - For live-heap profiling, the sampler also tracks which pointers were sampled (mechanism is its own concern - see Out of Scope) and fires the `free` USDT only for those pointers.

 We provide an [example implementation for the above contract](https://github.com/DataDog/libdatadog/tree/main/libdd-profiling-heap-sampler), with the intention of validating the eBPF profiler-side implementation.